kevaleb/wineryguild.com/_posts/2016-05-31-why-it-sucks-to-sell-wine-online.md

 ## Selling wine online is NOT as simple as throwing up a website & waiting for orders to roll in.&nbsp;

 The truth is… getting your website up and running is only like 10% of the work.
 It’s the equivalent of loading your backpack before the long hard climb up a mountain.&nbsp;

+You still have to get out there, let people know you exist, give them a good enough reason to come visit and then talk them into spending their hard earned money on some wine that they’ve probably never tasted.

+These are just a few of the ways you can promote your wine online, and that’s kind of the problem… Making all of this happen isn’t easy!
+It’s expensive, time consuming and requires a lot of specialised knowledge and skill.

+That’s where the Winery Guild comes in...

+# We make it easy to sell wine online

+**Wine Map**
+<br>Get you in front of customers when they’re searching for wineries in your area.

+**Featured Wineries**
+<br>Share your story with the whole world.

+**Special Offers**
+<br>Make a lot of sales, all at once when we promote a single bottle to our followers.&nbsp;